What is a Breast Lift?

 Women who are experiencing sagging or drooping breasts due to pregnancy, breastfeeding, gravity, fluctuations in weight, or heredity can often benefit from a breast lift.
 This procedure can improve the shape of the breasts as well as raise them to a perkier position.
 Droopiness of the breast is determined mostly by the position of the nipple on the breast mound, with a grading system that determines how droopy the breasts might be.
 In general, once the nipple reaches the level of the fold under the breast, a breast lift may be necessary to improve the shape and appearance of the breasts.
 A consultation with Dr. Sweat can determine if this procedure is right for you.

 Breast lift surgery is performed under general anesthesia, and an implant can be inserted at the time of the surgery if desired.
-There are three common incision patterns used for the breast lift procedure.
-These include:
+Through the incision pattern that is right for you, excess breast skin and fat will be removed.
+Remaining skin and fat will be reshaped to create a more youthful breast contour.
+Incisions will then be closed with sutures.

 The Peri-Areolar (Donut) Incision: This incision is created just around the areola, and is ideal for those with a mild amount of breast sag.
 While the lift associated with this procedure is minimal, so is the associated scarring.
 However, this technique tends to flatten the projection of the breast and can stretch the nipple significantly.